 Every spell leaves threads of power and purpose.
 The weaver must know the loom.

 Effect: The Wizard may analyze more deeply an ongoing magical effect she is aware of, gaining insight into the spell’s overall intended purpose, as well as Element and Domains used.
+The Wizard may also use this Art to determine the amount of Anacrusis currently on a person or object.
 This Art may provide additional information before Trials.

 The mind is the furnace of universal energies.
 Just as it summons forth the change, so too is the forge flame-hardened.

 Effect: The Wizard may call Discipline so long as he holds the final sign of this technique.
 If used, the signs must be reformed.

 There is no power greater than the dissolution of Self.